ossf/osv-schema/docs/schema.md

 ## Debian vulnerability

-Debian security advisory (DSA) does not use this format currently, but using the tool located in `/tools/debian/`, the DSA is converted into the OSV format.
+Debian security advisory (DSA) does not use this format currently, but using the tool located in `/tools/debian/`, the DSA can be converted into the OSV format.

 ```json
 {